Nutrition and Hydration in Care Settings

 We deliver in-house training at your workplace or chosen venue across Manchester, Greater Manchester, and the wider North West.
 We also deliver nationally across England, including North England, South England, London, and Surrey.

 All sessions are led by experienced Prima Cura Training instructors.
-Every trainer holds an Enhanced DBS certificate.
+Groups are capped at 15 per trainer to protect the quality of hands-on learning.

 FAQs